 I also should say a little bit about my colleague in the Intel work, Marty Nahemow.
-Marty had been a manufacturing physicist at Westinghouse.
-As Westinghouse came on hard times, he decided to take a
+Marty had been a manufacturing physicist at

 10 Of course, it could be argued that if I had chosen to move into business, I might have attracted enough venture funding to do the refinement that was accomplished through the five generations of research funding.
 Potentially, a funder could have been found, though going that route would have produced less understanding of what intelligent learning tools can accomplish, since market-related research is not quite the same as inquiry unbiased by financial motive.
 Also, current venture money for software tends to focus on applications where consumers are the market, not institutions, since institutional markets can always find a way to copy a product at lower cost.
 So, the market path really is not viable for intelligent tutors that will likely be sold to institutions (see Friend, 2015).